Back to all articles

 My studio is in Hamburg.
-I teach children from age 6, teenagers at various levels, and adults — including many who haven't touched a piano in decades and want to start again.
-Lessons are 45 or 60 minutes.
-The first lesson is a 25-minute trial session — we meet, I hear you play, we talk about what you want, and you can decide afterward whether you'd like to continue.
-If what you read here sounds like what you're looking for, book a trial lesson and we can take it from there.
+I teach children from age six, teenagers at various levels, and adults — including quite a few who stopped playing piano in their twenties and are coming back to it now, sometimes forty years later, with a mix of muscle memory and rust and real motivation.
+Lessons run 45 or 60 minutes.
+The first lesson is a 25-minute trial session: we meet, I hear you play or hear what you've tried before, we talk about what you actually want from this, and you can decide afterward whether you'd like to continue.
+There's no commitment on either side before that conversation happens.
+The students I work best with are the ones who want to understand what they're doing and why — not just to execute instructions, but to develop the kind of self-awareness that means they can keep improving on their own, in between lessons, for as long as they want to play.
+If that sounds like the kind of lesson you're looking for, book a trial session and we can find out.

 Free at the Studio · 25 Minutes